Worried About a Receding Hairline?

 Causes of a Receding Hairline

 If your hairline is receding, a variety of causes could play a role.
-One is age, as covered on Medical News Today.
-In other words, the longer you live, the more likely it is you’ll eventually deal with a receding hairline.
+One is age, the longer you live, the more likely it is you’ll eventually deal with a receding hairline.
 But other factors can cause hair loss as well, including:

 - Treatments or medications with harsh side effects.
 One example is chemotherapy.

 - Hereditary factors.
 You may inherit a predisposition for hair loss from your ancestors.

 - Hormonal changes.
 Specifically, the hormone DHT negatively affects hair follicles’ ability to produce new hair.

 - Malnutrition.
 Because protein is necessary for hair growth, not getting enough can adversely affect your hair.

 - Stress and illness, which can spark a form of hair loss known as telogen effluvium.

 Just as there are many potential causes of a receding hairline, there are also several treatment options.
 Two are based on drugs.
 The first is finasteride, known by the trade name of Propecia.
 Finasteride helps inhibit the creation of DHT.
 While it does have some side effects, this drug can halt hair loss in many patients.
 In some, it may even reverse the effects of hair loss.

 Minoxidil is the second drug, and it is more commonly known as Rogaine.
 It comes in both topical and orally ingested forms.
 Like finasteride, minoxidil may cause side effects, but it can be effective for maintaining and regrowing hair, especially on the crown of the head.